 Place a microwave-safe lid or plastic wrap on top of the container, leaving a small opening at the side as a vent.

 Repeat alternating heating and stirring until the center of the soup is at least 165 degrees Fahrenheit.
+Let the soup stand for two minutes after heating, as recommended by Wisconsin Food Code.
 Again, use the food thermometer to measure both the broth and chunks of food.
-Weight Watchers recommends microwaving on high for 60 seconds per cup of liquid, and states that this will work for frozen soups as well.
-Good Housekeeping magazine, however, recommends initially defrosting soup at 30 percent power until you can stir it.

 Things You'll Need

 Liquid measuring cup